GabriFila/app-sagra-pesto/README.md

 - a row with dish name, qt in storage, '-'. '+' and newOrderQt
 - on click of '-' and '+' trigger dispatch action with name of dish

-CashRegisterConfirmOrder
+CashRegisterConfirmOrder (total: number, orderNum ?: number )
 - display total from props
-- on click of sendButton dispatch SEND_ORDER action
+- display sendButton, on click of sendButton dispatch SEND_ORDER action
+- display send button on click of printButton dispatch PRINT_ORDER action
+- display orderNum
+- display resetOrderButton

 cash register reducer actions:
 - ADD_DISH: